1-year-old pulled from Marshall County lake dies

 MARSHALL COUNTY, Ind.
 (WANE) — A 1-year-old pulled from a Marshall County lake Saturday night has died.

 DNR officers said emergency crews responded to Lake of the Woods near Bremen, around 8 p.m.
-Saturday night.
+Saturday.
 There, a 1-year-old child was pulled from the lake and was unresponsive.

 In the initial investigation, DNR officers said that family members were ending a birthday party when they noticed a back door to the home open, and the 1-year-old was missing.

-After a brief search, family member found the child floating in 18 inches of water.
+After a brief search, family members found the child floating in 18 inches of water.
 The child was missing for approximately 5-10 minutes.

 The child was transported to a St. Joseph County hospital in critical condition.